 Create a Summer Vacation Rules Chart

 The never-ending requests for the iPad, video games and TV are exhausting.
 Manage these requests – to a degree – with a Summer Vacation Rules list.
-The chart spells out a list things they need to do BEFORE they get to use any technology.
-Some “rule” options include tasks like getting dressed, brushing teeth.
+The chart spells out a list of things they need to do BEFORE they get to use any technology.
+Some “rule” options include tasks like getting dressed and brushing teeth.
 Or include chores like making their bed, cleaning their room, and more advanced chores for older kids.
 You can also have a rule for playing – inside and outside for specific amounts of time.
 Additionally, include some academic work that is age appropriate – reading for 30 minutes, math work, or coloring for 20 minutes.
 Here’s one example from Thirty Handmade Days.

-Also check out our post 5 Ways to Manage Screen Time for Children with Autism for more helpful ideas on other ways to help manage screen time.
+Also check out our post 5 Ways to Manage Screen Time for Children with Autism for more helpful ideas on ways to help manage screen time.

 Start An Annual Tradition